Code-Institute-Submissions/fergalquinn77-project1/README.md

 - CSS
     - No errors were found when passing through the offical [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator).
 [Click here](assets/images/css-check.jpg) for results.
 - Accessibility
     - Confirmed that font choice was easy to read and accessible by running it through lighthouse in devtools.
+Note the best practices performance was effected by the inclusion of Javascript (for booking portal), which is outside of my control.

  ![Lighthouse Report](assets/images/lighthouse-report.jpg)